german1311/react-testing-example-lockscreen/README.md

 This Project of fork of https://github.com/suchipi/react-testing-example-lockscreen

-It is was adapted to work with jest, react 15, and enzime.
+It is was adapted to work with jest, react 15, and enzyme.

 having a better configuration.